First Act. Presentation of Jesus: Mark 1.14-8.30

 There were those folks who rejected the rule of God because of allegiance to the world.
 Their faith was marked by enthusiasm and emotion, but they have no grounding, no roots.
 They have no study to make them sturdy.
 Folks were being destroyed for lack of knowledge (Hosea 4).
 We often get mixed signals from ChurchWorld: some teachers telling us that we don’t need more knowledge, only more action.
-Others tell us that the the actions of the characters in the New Testament vanished, poof, gone, when Scripture was recognized as having been completely compiled.
+Others tell us that the actions of the characters in the Second Testament vanished, poof, gone, when Scripture was recognized as having been completely compiled.
 All we need then is more knowledge.
 Posh (a good theological term) on both their heads!
 We need both the words and the works of Jesus active in our lives.

 Response #3: Thorns

 There were those folks who rejected the kingdom because of cares of the world got in their way.
-This condition may be the results of a wrongheaded life-focus on the temporary things of this present evil age that chokes our life under the rule of God.
+This condition may be the result of a wrongheaded life-focus on the temporary things of this present evil age that chokes our life under the rule of God.

 Response #4: Good Soil